Submission guidelines

 Our submission guidelines are similar to those used across the industry.
 Please follow them when submitting (including for anthologies).
 Any submissions that do not follow these guidelines will be rejected.

-We want our stories to be accessible to a broad audience, old, young, and everyone in between.
-Therefore, please do not submit stories with explicit sex, explicit adult themes, excessive swearing (please try to keep things about “PG” level), and gory violence.
+We want our stories to be accessible to a broad audience: old, young, and everyone in between.
+Therefore, please do not submit stories with explicit sex, explicit adult themes, excessive swearing (please try to keep things at a “PG” level), or gory violence.
 We generally don’t publish dystopian, grimdark, darker horror, and dark fantasy stories, especially those that offer no hope.
-We (the editorial staff at Hemelein) reserve the right to determine what those are.
-If your story feels like Nineteen Eighty-Four or Brave New World, this is probably not the place for it.
 If you think your story may be on the border with one or more of these, either modify it before submission or submit it elsewhere.

 We do not accept submissions generated by so-called AI systems.
 If we determine (at our sole discretion) that a submission was AI-generated, it will be rejected and you will no longer be eligible to participate in future projects at Hemelein.
 Please don’t do that.